intel/linux-kernel-overlay/README.md

 Overview
 -------------------------------------------------------------------------------
-This is the IoTG Linux kernel overlay repository (Ubuntu).
+This is the IoTG Linux kernel overlay repository (Ubuntu, RT).
 It includes the Out-Of-Tree(OOT) IoTG Linux kernel patches, kernel config and other files.
 With them, user can build the Linux kernel .deb packages.